ykws/yomblr/README.md

 $ pod install

  CocoaPods-Keys has detected a keys mismatch for your setup.
- What is the key for OAuthConsumerKey
+ What is the key for TumblrOAuthConsumerKey
  >

-Saved OAuthConsumerKey to yomblr.
+Saved TumblrOAuthConsumerKey to yomblr.
- What is the key for OAuthConsumerSecret
+ What is the key for TumblrOAuthConsumerSecret
  >

+Saved TumblrOAuthConsumerSecret to yomblr.
+ What is the key for HockeyAppId
+ >

-Saved OAuthConsumerSecret to yomblr.
+Saved HockeyAppId to yomblr.
 ...
 ```